 2026 Perth Easter Reunion

-by Anita Staaden
+A reflection by Anita Staaden

 Excitement about Perth’s 2026 Easter Reunion started last November when Meredith and Dennis Carr said they would love to come.
 Visiting Ministry and two extra fun people!

-A non member friend but recent regular attendee Tim O kicked things off on Thursday night with icebreakers.
-From the laughter and deep conversations shared it was clear this was going to be a fun weekend, and it was!
+A non-member friend but recent regular attendee Tim O kicked things off on Thursday night with icebreakers.
+From the laughter and deep conversations shared, it was clear this was going to be a fun weekend, and it was!

-Cyclone Narelle did us a lovely favour by dumping rain on the campground a week earlier and we woke on Friday to green shoots in the campground and neighbouring pasture with a huge mob of kangaroos grazing in the adjacent farmland.
+Cyclone Narelle did us a lovely favour by dumping rain on the campground a week earlier, and we woke on Friday to green shoots in the campground and neighbouring pasture with a huge mob of kangaroos grazing in the adjacent farmland.

 Meredith led our classes, focussing on “Where will the spirit lead today?” and whilst the jingle was slow to catch on, eventually it became an ear worm that would not go away.

 An exciting visitor to camp was an echidna!
-Meredith spotted it and we all went to have a look.
+Meredith spotted it, and we all went to have a look.
 This was the first echidna we have seen as a group at Serpentine campgrounds.
-Rob Thompson saw one a couple of years ago but no one else did.
+Rob Thompson saw one a couple of years ago, but no one else did.
 It appears these elusive creatures only manifest to visiting ministry…

 We had meaningful worship services led by Meredith, Dennis, Peter Lonsdale, Greg Short and Dione Jacka.